yangguo/epub2audio/README.md

-EPUB to MP3 (gTTS)
+EPUB to MP3 (gTTS / edge-tts)

-Convert an EPUB ebook into an MP3 audiobook using the free Google Text-to-Speech service (via `gTTS`).
+Convert an EPUB ebook into an MP3 audiobook using free TTS engines: Google Text-to-Speech (`gTTS`) or Microsoft Edge TTS (`edge-tts`).
 Produces a folder of per-chapter MP3 files and a simple `playlist.m3u` in reading order.

 Requirements
 - Python 3.9+
 - `pip install -r requirements.txt`
-- Internet connection (gTTS calls an online service)
+- Internet connection (both gTTS and edge-tts call online services)

 Optional
 - `ffmpeg` is NOT required.
 Tags are added with `mutagen` only.